kalkyo/final_project/README.md

 * Each teammate has a history of commits and commits are clearly commented.

 ### 6. Uses OOP, and defines multiple classes, including at least one inheritance relationship.
-* Three classes.
-Order, Cart, and Shoe class.
-Order contains first and last name, email, and address.
-Shoe contains the model, brand, and price.
-The Cart extends the Shoe class and has the total price.
+* Two classes.
+Order and Cart class.
+Order contains first and last name, email, address, city, state, and zipcode.
+  Cart contains the shoes and total price.
+The Orders extends the Cart class.

 ### 7. Contains full Docblocks for all PHP files and follows PEAR standards.
 * All PHP files contains Docblocks and follows PEAR standards.